A guide to the Bosphorus at a glance

 The Bosphorus connects the Black Sea to the Sea of Marmara, and separates the Asian and European continents.
 The 30-kilometer-long waterway falls between the line connecting the Anatolian Lighthouse to the Rumeli Lighthouse in the north, and the line connecting the Ahırkapı Lighthouse to the İnciburnu Lighthouse in the south.
 For Bulgaria, Georgia, Romania, Russia and Ukraine, the Bosphorus is the only outlet from the Black Sea: If the Black Sea were a house, the Bosphorus would be its door.

 The strategic importance of the Bosphorus is reflected in Istanbul’s heritage.
 As a Greek city-state in the 7th-century BC, what is now Istanbul also served as a capital for the Roman, Byzantine and Ottoman Empires.
 The 600-year-old Anatolian Fortress, on the Asian side of the Strait, was erected by Beyazit I to block supplies coming from Byzantium via the Black Sea.
 About 50 years later, magnificent Topkapı Palace was built to overlook the Bosphorus.
-In 1853, the Ortaköy Mosque, designed by Nikogos Baylan, rose along the Bosphorus and remains one of Türkiye’s most important works of baroque architecture.
-And these are just a few of the treasures on the Bosphorus.
+Or, if you are an architecture enthusiast spending time in Ortaköy, knowing that the Ortaköy Mosque, built by Nigoğayos Balyan in 1853, is considered one of the most important examples of Baroque architecture in Türkiye, is enough to make the experience even more rewarding.

 There’s also Beylerbeyi Palace, Rumeli Fortress, Dolmabahçe Palace, Küçüksu Pavilion, Çırağan Palace, Beylerbeyi Mosque and, of course, the incomparable Hagia Sophia, which offers one of the most iconic views in history.